 You are eligible for a FREE place if you are:

 - 19 – 23 years old (you must be 19 or over or under 24 on 31st August 2021)

 - Not in full–time education, employment or training

 - You do not yet hold a full level 3 qualification

 Those who have a level 3 qualification who are unemployed can also be considered for the course.

 We welcome and actively encourage applications from young people from low income families, young carers, care leavers, refugees and asylum seekers with the right to study in the UK.
 Young people can self-refer or be referred through a support organisation.
 Many of the young people who have graduated from Playing Up previously have seen it as a fresh start and if you have any questions about the course you can contact the team on firstname.lastname@example.org.

-National Youth Theatre would like to thank the following people and organisations for their support of Playing Up in the 2020/21 academic year: The JGA Group, The Ironmongers’ Company, The Clothworkers’ Foundation, Charles S French Charitable Trust, Boris Karloff Charitable Foundation and Jack Petchey Foundation, as well as their principal supporters, Arts Council England.
+National Youth Theatre would like to thank the following people and organisations for their support of Playing Up: The JGA Group, The Ironmongers’ Company, The Clothworkers’ Foundation, Charles S French Charitable Trust, Boris Karloff Charitable Foundation and Jack Petchey Foundation, as well as their principal supporters, Arts Council England.